Department of History (GRAD)

 Same as: AMST 948.

 HIST 951.
-Introductory Seminar in Military History.
+Research Seminar in Military History.
 3 Credits.

 Introduction to research that should result in a major research product.
 Students will alternate reading classic texts in military history with discussions of project conceptualization and research strategies.